Stunning. Unbelievable. Incredible. Not to be missed.

 No matter whether you are 'elephant daft' or just looking for some authentic Thailand, the Surin Elephant Roundup festival is truly not be missed if you happen to be in the area in November.

-I've been there twice on the Elephant Steps trip and can guarantee that the Surin festival is as good as the guide books tell you it is.
+I've been there twice on the Elephant Steps trip and can guarantee that the Surin festival is as unique as you can imagine.

-Tell Tale Tip It is also possible to take in this festival on other itineraries including Elephant Smiles, Eco Adventure or Walk on the Wild Side.
+Tell Tale Tip It is also possible to take in this festival on other itineraries including Elephant Smiles.

-Yes, the Surin Elephant festival is a bit touristy, a bit commercial, and yes, you are encouraged to buy fruit for the elephants at extortionate prices, but it is also a place where you can marvel at the unique bond between mahout and elephant and what they can achieve together.
+Yes, the Surin Elephant festival is a quite (Thai) touristy, quite commercial, and yes, you are encouraged to buy fruit for the elephants at extortionate prices, but it is also a place where you can marvel at the unique bond between mahout and elephant and what they can achieve together.
 What made it all the more exciting for me was that you could see immediately that it was first and foremost a festival for the Thai people by the Thai people.